hexagoncircle/tokens/README.md

 # Tokens

-An example of exporting a JSON of token values from a Figma library using [Figma Token](https://docs.tokens.studio/).
+An example of exporting token values from a Figma library using [Figma Token](https://docs.tokens.studio/).
 When synced, a GitHub action is triggered to build Sass partials with mode-specific CSS variables, ready for dev teams to go wild with styles.

 ## Project goal